ehudahan/GMAP/README.md

-Sure, here's a sample README for your GitHub page:

 # Longitudinal disease-associated gut microbiome differences in infants with food protein-induced allergic proctocolitis

 This repository contains the data, figures, and scripts used in the research paper "<a href="https://pubmed.ncbi.nlm.nih.gov/36138438/"> Longitudinal disease-associated gut microbiome differences in infants with food protein-induced allergic proctocolitis</a>".
 The paper investigates the differences in the gut microbiomes of infants with food protein-induced allergic proctocolitis (FPIAP) compared to healthy controls and provides insights into the potential causal relationship between gut microbiome dysbiosis and FPIAP.